j9studiosofficial/dragonights-minecraft-mod/README.md

 ![dragonights_banner](https://us-east-1.tixte.net/uploads/cdn.dragonights.com/dragonights_minecraft_mod_banner.png)

-[Dragonights](https://www.dragonights.com/) is an upcoming, live-action sci-fi, TV series expected to pass over 50 hours in watch time.
-Outside of the main story, there are many other side stories, prequels, sequels, and spin-offs bringing in another 200+ viewing hours.
-A vast universe with endless possibilities for the future and beyond, and a universe very well suitable for fan-fic authors and role-players to create their own content.
+[Dragonights](https://www.dragonights.com/) is an upcoming action sci-fi, live action TV series set place in the J9 Universe.
+Rated 14+ for fantasy violence.

 This is the official Minecraft mod for this series and is maintained by J9 Studios and official representatives from the Dragonights franchise.